 The Trainer Road Map

 Learning to be a great trainer means developing deep skills in a variety of areas: stimulus control, marker timing, observational skills, food delivery, shaping strategies, targeting, reinforcement, criteria adjustments, empathy, recordkeeping, dealing with incorrect responses, training plans, and more.
 These skills are generally taught as individual topics and skills.
 As a result, trainers may lack an understanding of the broader journey or of how certain paths intersect with and support one another.
 As with any other journey, you can create a route that works for you if you have a high-quality map.
 In this segment, Ken will help you see the full training map so that you can make your own way across the training landscape, confident of your navigation and sure of your destination.

 Who Should Take This Seminar?

-This course will assume a basic understanding of the concepts, tools, practices, and science of positive reinforcement.
-Those without that educational background may still enjoy the seminar, but the material is geared to trainers at a more advanced level.
+This seminar will assume a basic understanding of the concepts, tools, practices, and science of positive reinforcement.
+Trainers without that educational background may still enjoy the seminar, but the material is geared to trainers at a more advanced level.